Key Takeaways

 What is SafeGraph Places Data?

-SafeGraph Places is a comprehensive dataset composed of high-quality POIs, leveraged by thousands of organizations globally who trust the data as their primary source of truth.
+SafeGraph Places is a comprehensive dataset composed of high-quality points of interest (POIs), leveraged by thousands of organizations globally who trust the data as their primary source of truth.
 It’s a database created to address the most pressing challenges involved with POI data collection and upkeep, providing data scientists, product managers, and analysts with accurate and timely location information to ensure their products, services, analytics, and strategies are built on real-world facts.
 Places contains a robust set of geospatial attributes to provide deep context about physical locations, including address string, geographic coordinates, brand affiliation, open/close date, and NAICS/category codes.
+For more on why data teams choose this approach, see 6 Reasons Why Data Scientists Choose SafeGraph Data.

 An advantage of SafeGraph’s Places dataset is the breadth of location types included.
-While many POI providers only provide traditional commercial places, such as restaurants and retail stores, SafeGraph additionally curates POI data for parks, warehouses, EV charging stations, oil rigs, and other important, non-traditional places.
-This comprehensive coverage of global places under one unified data schema enables efficient data ingestion, modeling, and analysis - eliminating the need to prep data from multiple sources.
+While many POI data providers only provide traditional commercial places, such as restaurants and retail stores, SafeGraph additionally curates POI data for parks, warehouses, EV charging stations, oil rigs, and other important, non-traditional places, all covered in detail in Everything You Need to Know About Industrial POIs.
+This comprehensive coverage of global places under one unified data schema enables efficient data ingestion, modeling, and analysis, eliminating the need to prep data from multiple sources.

 SafeGraph Places provides a comprehensive view of what POIs exist in an area, including non-traditional places like corporate offices, bus stops, and apartment complexes.